 The young police officer was 5 feet 7 1/2 inches tall.
 He had grey eyes, brown hair and a pale complexion.
 According to contemporary newspaper accounts, he was a strong man, of medium stature but ‘very powerfully built’.
 Known locally as the ‘Little Bobby’, because of his youth, he had a reputation for sticking to the rules.
 Some locals found him officious and even ‘zealous’ in his pursuit of law breakers.
 On his death, the local press stated equivocally that ‘on the whole (he) had conducted himself well.’

 In the early hours of 2 August 1876, after stopping briefly at the edge of his beat to chat with a colleague and a passing law student, PC Cock was left alone.
 Seconds later he encountered a man who appeared to be fleeing an empty house after a burglary attempt.
 Constable Cock went to arrest the suspected felon and, despite knowing that the man was armed, made a grab for him.
 The burglar shot wide to warn him, but PC Cock was undeterred, and the second bullet caught him straight in the chest.
 He died of his injuries soon after.

 Nicholas Cock is buried in the old cemetery of St Clement’s Church, on Chorlton Green.
-Although his elaborate headstone has now been removed for safekeeping, his final resting place is marked with a simple stone.
-Whilst I was researching PC Cock, I received a copy of his police record, which includes his ‘date of removal’ from the force due to being ‘Shot whilst on duty’.
-The rather cold, official statement makes his untimely death seem even more tragic.
+His elaborate headstone has now been removed for safekeeping and his final resting place is marked with a simple stone.